 Epidural steroid injections are a commonly performed procedure.
 Last year more than 9 million epidural steroid injections were performed in the United States alone.

-Dr. Christopher Rogers has performed more than 20,000 fluoroscopic guided procedures since his completion of an interventional sports and spine fellowship in 1997.
+Dr. Christopher Rogers and Dr. Mary Ambach have performed tens of thousands of fluoroscopic-guided procedures since their completion of an interventional sports and spine fellowship in 1997 and 2007, respectively.
 He has trained hundreds of physicians in the science and art of these procedures.
 The vast majority of these procedures have utilized steroids to successfully decrease inflammation and pain.
 However, all too often, the relief is temporary.
 With the advent of Regenerative Medicine, we use the same time tested fluoroscopic guided procedures to deliver cells and other orthobiologics that have greater potential for permanent healing and long lasting relief.